- The Kindergarten have assessment after every unit that is done in class and face a consolidated worksheet periodically.

 - All major assessment answer sheets will have to be duly signed by the parent.

 - The school does not put pressure of Examinations on the young minds.
 Day to day progress is the criteria for assessing the performance of the child.
-Continuous and Comprehensive Evaluation (CCE) is followed in classes I to X and feedback is provided regularly to the parents.

 For Class XI and XII:

 - The academic year is divided into two terms.
-In the first term there are two unit tests of 25 marks, each of 1 hour duration and half yearly examinations of 100 marks of three hours duration.
+In first term there are two unit tests of 25 marks, each of 1 hour duration and half yearly examinations of 100 marks of three hours duration.

 - In the Second term